-Sean F. Logan was elected as Chairman of the Commission on January 28, 2015.
+Sean F. Logan was elected as Chairman of the Commission in January 2015.
 He was appointed to the Commission in July 2013.
 Mr. Logan is currently the Executive Director/CEO of the Convention and Visitors Bureau of Greater Monroeville.
 He is also a former Vice President of Community Relations for the University of Pittsburgh Medical Center.
 Mr. Logan is a former state Senator, having served from January 2001 until August 2010.
 Prior to his service in the Pennsylvania Senate, Mr. Logan served as the Mayor of Monroeville from 1997 to 2000.
-His term expires on June 30, 2017.
+His term expires in June 2017.

-William K. Lieberman is the current Vice Chairman of the Commission, and he was appointed to serve as a Commissioner on July 1, 2010.
-Mr. Lieberman previously served as Chairman of the Commission from January 2011 until January 28, 2015.
+William K. Lieberman is the current Vice Chairman of the Commission, and he was appointed to serve as a Commissioner in July 2010.
+Mr. Lieberman previously served as Chairman of the Commission from January 2011 until January 2015.
 Mr. Lieberman has been President of The Lieberman Companies, an insurance and pension provider, since 2003.
 He serves on the board of AMPCO Pittsburgh.
 A graduate of The Pennsylvania State University, he is a University of Pittsburgh Trustee and former Chairman of the Manchester-Bidwell Corp., Pittsburgh, Pennsylvania.
 He was reappointed to serve as a Commissioner in January 2015.
-Mr. Lieberman received a unanimous recommendation for confirmation by the Senate Transportation Committee on April 21, 2015 and was confirmed on May 4, 2015 by the Senate.
+Mr. Lieberman received a unanimous recommendation for confirmation by the Senate Transportation Committee in April 2015 and was confirmed in May 2015 by the Senate.
+His term expires in May 2019.

 Pasquale T. Deon, Sr., an established businessman and lifelong resident of Bucks County, Pennsylvania, is the current Secretary-Treasurer of the Commission.
 Mr. Deon has served as a member of the Commission since 2002.
-Commissioner Deon was reappointed to the Commission on December 10, 2013.
+Commissioner Deon was reappointed to the Commission in December 2013.
 Mr. Deon is Chairman of the Board of Directors of the Southeastern Pennsylvania Transportation Authority (SEPTA).
 He is also a service-industry entrepreneur involved in real-estate development, beverage distribution and construction services.
 He is the owner of WBCB-1490AM Radio, Levittown, Pennsylvania.
-His term will expire on December 10, 2017.
+His term expires in December 2017.